 6. Cook the noodles.
 Add the fettuccini noodles to the pot of boiling water.
 Use a large wooden spoon to stir the noodles and prevent them from sticking together.
 Cook until al dente.

 8. Add the noodles to the sauce.
-Finally, the cooked noodles and shredded parmesan cheese in with the sauce, adding reserved pasta water, as needed.
+Finally, add the cooked noodles and shredded parmesan cheese in with the sauce, adding reserved pasta water, as needed.

 Tips and Tricks